Hawk Mountain Council, BSA

 Please also make sure to report your unit’s Scouting for Food service hours.

-• Units should log service hours via the Scoutbook redirect when they click “Activity Logs” (under either the individual or ‘Quick Entry’) or directly in Internet Advancement 2.0.
+• Units should log service hours via the Scoutbook redirect when they click “Activity Logs” (under either the individual or ‘Quick Entry’) or directly in Scoutbook Plus.

 • Lodgemaster should be used for entering Order of the Arrow service hours.
 This data feeds JTE directly.